 The latter is particularly telling, as Nexus phones typically act as reference designs for other Android manufacturers.

-Sure enough, several months into 2016, the LG G5 and the HTC 10 adopted USB Type-C as their primary connector of choice.
+Sure enough, we've now seen a bevy of USB-C toting flagships, including the LG G5, the HTC 10, the Galaxy Note 7, and the Google Pixel.
 Pretty soon, it will be unusual to see a decent Android phone released without one.

 Related: Snapdragon 820 vs 810 vs 808